tiny8877/okta.github.io/_source/_docs/api/resources/users.md

 Creating users with `activate=false` puts them in the `STAGED` status.
 You will then need to [activate](#activate-user) the user.
 Once the user has been activated, they will be able to log in with their existing password.

 You can [update the user](#update-user) with a new password hash only while they are `STAGED`.
-Once they have been activate you will need to use the [password reset process](#reset-password) to change their password.
+Once they have been activated you will need to use the [password reset process](#reset-password) to change their password.

 ##### Request Example